yarden/MISO/docs/source/index.rst

  >> import misopy
  >> import pysplicing

 If you get no errors, the installation completed successfully.
+If you choose to install packages using ``--prefix=`` instead of a package manager, please consider that the Python packages you install have to be visible from your ``PYTHONPATH`` (see `Python packaging tools tutorial <http://guide.python-distribute.org/installation.html>`_ for information.)

+MISO needs to ``samtools`` to be installed and available on your path.

 Installing the latest version from GitHub repository